-- 1. Press the tab on the bottom of the mouse cover as shown here and remove the cover. - 2.
+- 1. Press the up cover and move to backward of the mouse up cover as shown here and remove the cover. - 2.
 Insert the two AAA batteries.
 (The correct polarity is indicated on the battery compartment casing.) - 3.
 Replace the cover.